Janet Mbugua: Humanitarian works

 She is the founder and director of Media Avenue Limited, where persons are provided with services such as public speaking, moderating, and Emceeing.
 She has also reinforced the empowerment of young females with the Inua Dada campaign that is endorsed by Kenya's first lady, Margaret Kenyatta.
 On 8 October 2021, she launched The Inua Dada Centre at Korogocho slum in Nairobi.
 The centre is a space that provides access to information and awareness on reproductive health and rights.

 Personal life

-Janet Mbugua is married to Edward Ndichu.
-Together they have two sons, Ethan Huru Ndichu born in October 2015 and Mali Ndichu.
+Janet Mbūgua is married to Edward Ndichū.
+Together they have two sons, Ethan Hūrū Ndichū born in October 2015 and Mali Ndichū.
 In 2019, Janet released her first book, ‘My First Time’, a collection of short stories from women, girls and men on their first interaction with menstruation.